npezza93/activeinsights/README.md

 $ gem install activeinsights
 ```

-and then install migrations:
+Install run the installer and migrate:
 ```bash
 bin/rails g active_insights:install
 bin/rails rails db:migrate
 ```

-This also mounts a route in your routes file to view the insights at `/insights`.
+This will mount a route in your routes file to view the insights at `/insights`.

 ##### Config